yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 And scp the files out.
 This assumes you have enough ram free on the WRT, which is usually the case.

 If you do not have enough free space in your /tmp fs, you can generate and copy in one operation.
-Please make sure yhou use the right quotes; double quotes (") won't work.
-From another workstation, and assuming that apollo is the name of your OpenWrt AP:
+Please make sure you use the right quotes; double quotes (") won't work.
+From another workstation, and assuming that {{{router}}} is the name of your OpenWrt AP:

 ==== using SSH transfer ====
 {{{
-ssh apollo -C 'mount -o remount,ro /dev/mtdblock/4 /jffs ; dd if=/dev/mtdblock/1 ; mount -o remount,rw /dev/mtdblock/4 /jffs' > wrt-linux.trx
+ssh router -C 'mount -o remount,ro /dev/mtdblock/4 /jffs ; dd if=/dev/mtdblock/1 ; mount -o remount,rw /dev/mtdblock/4 /jffs' > wrt-linux.trx
-ssh apollo -C 'dd if=/dev/mtdblock/3' > wrt-nvram.bin
+ssh router -C 'dd if=/dev/mtdblock/3' > wrt-nvram.bin
 }}}
 If you did everything right, wrt-linux.trx contains kernel+squashfs+jffs2 one after the other.
 You could back the mtd partitions separately: 2 is squashfs and 4 is jffs2.
 Unlike disk partitions mtd partitions can, and in OpenWRT do overlap: 1 includes 2 and 4.